The Aura User Guide

 Altering the PKGBUILD Before Building

 Sometimes you want to change something specific about how a package is built.
-Without an AUR helper, you'd clone the package from the AUR, edit the PKGBUILD, and then run makepkg, handling dependencies yourself.
+Without a tool like Aura, you'd clone the package from the AUR, edit the PKGBUILD, and then run makepkg, handling dependencies yourself.

 Aura's --hotedit flag will let you edit a PKGBUILD on-the-fly.
-In the example below, I added echo "I CHANGED THE PKGBUILD" to the build commands:
+In the example below, I add echo "I CHANGED THE PKGBUILD" to the build commands:

 ... the usual ...

 ...
-Your EDITOR opens, and your changes are saved to the real PKGBUILD file ...
+Your EDITOR opens, and you save your changes to the real PKGBUILD file ...

 ==> Starting package()...